carnesen/cli/main/usage.md

 })
 ```

-[[`CliBranch`]] is a factory function (not a constructor) that returns an object literal of shape [[`ICliBranch`]].
+[[`CliBranch`]] is a factory function (not a constructor) that returns an object of shape [[`ICliBranch`]].

 ### Positional arguments

-A command's `positionalArgGroup` receives all the command-line arguments after the command name but before the first argument that starts with `--`.
-For example in `cloud users delete carl karen --force`, the positional arguments are `carl` and `karen`.
-The argument group provides a well-typed value as the `positionalValue` property:
+A command's `positionalArgGroup` receives all the command-line arguments after the command but before the first argument that starts with `--`.
+For example, in `cloud users delete carl karen --force`, the positional arguments are `carl` and `karen`.
+The argument group's parsed value is the `positionalValue` property of the action input:

 ```typescript
 import { CliCommand, CliStringArrayArgGroup } from '@carnesen/cli';